Chaharshanbe Suri: Relations to other holidays

-Chaharshanbe Suri as a Symbol of Resistance
+Chaharshanbe Suri as a symbol of resistance

-Every year, Chaharshanbe Suri celebrations create tension between the Iranian public and the government, which perceives them as an ideological and security threat.
-The holiday is regarded by Iran’s religious authorities as a non-Islamic and superstitious practice that should be eliminated.
-Beyond its religious dimension, there is also a political concern, as the festival allows for large public gatherings in open spaces, something the authorities seek to prevent out of fear that such gatherings could serve as a platform for anti-government protests.
-As a result, Iranian authorities take measures each year to restrict the celebrations, arrest participants, and issue public warnings about the dangers of attending these events.
+Chaharshanbe Suri celebrations often create tension between the Iranian public and the government, which perceives them as an ideological and security threat.
+The holiday is regarded by Iran's religious authorities as a non-Islamic and superstitious practice that should be eliminated.
+Iranian authorities take measures each year to restrict the celebrations, arrest participants, and issue public warnings about the dangers of attending these events.